 Black Diamond is one of the biggest and most respected names in climbing and skiing, and their backcountry skins live up to that reputation.
-The GlideLite Mix STS is currently our favorite model in their lineup.
+The GlideLite Mohair Mix is currently our favorite model in their lineup.
 Using a mix of mohair and nylon, the GlideLite balances smooth and fast forward glide with secure uphill travel—an ideal combination for extended and variable backcountry missions.
 Further, the soft and flexible materials are easily stowable (BD states the GlideLite is 20 percent more packable than their Ascension skins below), and the metal tail and tip allow easy in-the-field adjustments.
-If you’re not comfortable cutting your own skins, Black Diamond also sells the GlideLite Mix Custom STS ($195) that comes pre-cut in a variety of sizes.
+And with this winter’s update, the GlideLite Mohair Mix is now available in one width (133mm) and five fixed lengths with preinstalled hardware, minimizing cutting errors or extra waste.

 All that said, the GlideLite is not without its downsides.
 For starters, the pre-applied glue is quite aggressive—it can take a lot of effort to transition when you’re ready to start climbing.
 On the bright side, you don’t have to deal with loose skins, and the adhesive can last for years if properly cared for.
-Second, the GlideLite isn’t the lightest option available—skimo racers and weight-conscious mountaineers should check out the Pomoca models below.
+Second, the GlideLite isn’t the lightest option available—G3’s comparable nylon/mohair Minimist Glide weighs almost 6 ounces less, and skimo racers and weight-conscious mountaineers might opt for a fully mohair skin like the Pomoca Race Pro 2.0 (6.9 oz.) below.
 Finally, we don’t love the skin cutters that come with BD skins (and much prefer the straightforward nature of G3 skins cutters which can be purchased online for only $7).
-But these gripes aside, we think the GlideLite balances performance, price, and durability better than any other skin on the market, making it our top pick for 2020 ski season.
+But these gripes aside, we think the GlideLite balances performance, price, and durability better than any other skin on the market, making it our top pick for the 2020-21 ski season.

-See the Black Diamond GlideLite Mix STS Skins
+See the Black Diamond GlideLite Mohair Mix Skins

 Best Climbing Skins for Beginners